-Introduction to the District-wide Strategic Directions and Related Indicators:
+Introduction to the District-wide Strategic Directions and Related Indicators

-The Chabot-Las Positas Community College District (CLPCCD) District-wide Strategic Directions represent high-level, visionary goals to guide the district over the next five years, 2021-2026.
-The District-wide Strategic Directions reflect the Educational Master Plan (EMP) planning work conducted at Chabot College and Las Positas College, informed by the Environmental Scan and broad stakeholder feedback.
+The CLPCCD District-wide Strategic Directions represent high-level, visionary goals to guide the District over the next five years (2021-2026).
+The District-wide Strategic Directions reflect the Educational Master Plan (EMP) planning work conducted at Chabot College and Las Positas College, informed by the District-wide Environmental Scan and robust stakeholder feedback.
 The following are meant to support and enhance, not take away from, the college priorities and goals.